dxAdam/Kernel_Development/sync_tools/README.md

+## sync tools

+### project:

 This project involved writing synchronization primitives for multicore systems.

-We used inline assembly to implement memory barriers, atomic addition/subtraction, spinlocks, barriers, reader writer locks, and finally a lock-free queue.
+We wrote inline assembly to implement memory barriers, atomic addition/subtraction, spinlocks, barriers, reader writer locks, and a lock-free queue.

-The functions we wrote are located in locking.c.
+The code we wrote is located in locking.c and locking.h.

+See project1.pdf for more information

+### usage:

+compile with
+'make'
+and run the test driver with
+'./driver'